-13211.
+12211.
 Sanctions

-- (a) The panel may sanction a party or a party's representative for failure to comply with any provision in the Code, or any order of the panel or single arbitrator authorized to act on behalf of the panel.
-Unless prohibited by applicable law, sanctions may include, but are not limited to: - Assessing monetary penalties payable to one or more parties; - Precluding a party from presenting evidence; - Making an adverse inference against a party; - Assessing postponement and/or forum fees; and - Assessing attorneys' fees, costs and expenses. - (b) The panel may initiate a disciplinary referral at the conclusion of an arbitration. - (c) The panel may dismiss a claim, defense or arbitration with prejudice as a sanction for material and intentional failure to comply with an order of the panel if prior warnings or sanctions have proven ineffective.
+(a) The panel may sanction a party or a party's representative for failure to comply with any provision in the Code, or any order of the panel or single arbitrator authorized to act on behalf of the panel.
+Unless prohibited by applicable law, sanctions may include, but are not limited to:

-13212.
+- Assessing monetary penalties payable to one or more parties; - Precluding a party from presenting evidence; - Making an adverse inference against a party; - Assessing postponement and/or forum fees; and - Assessing attorneys' fees, costs and expenses.

+(b) The panel may initiate a disciplinary referral at the conclusion of an arbitration.

+(c) The panel may dismiss a claim, defense or arbitration with prejudice as a sanction for material and intentional failure to comply with an order of the panel if prior warnings or sanctions have proven ineffective.

+12212.
 Hearing Locations

-- (a) The Director will decide which of NASD's hearing locations will be the hearing location for the arbitration.
-In cases involving an associated person, the Director will generally select the hearing location closest to where the associated person was employed at the time of the dispute.
-In cases involving members only or more than one associated person, the Director will consider a variety of factors, including: - The parties' signed agreement to arbitrate, if any; - Which party initiated the transaction or business in issue; and, - The location of essential witnesses and documents. - (b) Before arbitrator lists are sent to the parties under Rule 13403, the parties may agree in writing to a hearing location other than the one selected by the Director. - (c) The Director may change the hearing location upon motion of a party.
+(a) The Director will decide which of NASD's hearing locations will be the hearing location for the arbitration.
+Generally, the Director will select the hearing location closest to the customer's residence at the time of the events giving rise to the dispute.

-13213.
+(b) Before arbitrator lists are sent to the parties under Rule 12403, the parties may agree in writing to a hearing location other than the one selected by the Director.

+(c) The Director may change the hearing location upon motion of a party.

+12213.
 Payment of Arbitrators

-Except as provided in Rule 13800, NASD will pay the panel an honorarium, as follows:
+Except as provided in Rule 12800, NASD will pay the panel an honorarium, as follows: